Work, Authenticity and Social Identity in Early Modern Britain

 10-11 June 2025, in-person at the University of Warwick

-Keynote addresses will be delivered by Professor Steve Hindle (Washington University in St Louis), Professor Jane Whittle (University of Exeter), and Dr Mark Hailwood (University of Bristol) & Dr Brodie Waddell (Birkbeck, University of London).
+Keynote addresses will be delivered by Professor Steve Hindle (Washington University in St Louis), Professor Jane Whittle (University of Exeter), and jointly by Dr Mark Hailwood (University of Bristol) & Dr Brodie Waddell (Birkbeck, University of London).

 - Occupational and labouring identities in print culture and/or everyday life